yashsriram/alieneffects-13r3/README.md

 Commands can be passed using control transfers of USB protocol.

-Alienware 13 R3 has 8 configurable light zones as listed in the table below.

-## Terminology
-**Sequence**: An ordered list of actions.

-**Theme**: A set of sequences and corresponding zones.

-## Control transfer: Write operation parameters
+# Control transfer: Write operation parameters

     bmRequestType = 0x21
         0... .... : Host to Device